NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## SOA and NS Records

-As with any other DNS zone, a catalog zone MUST have a syntactically correct SOA record and at least one NS record at its apex.
+As with any other DNS zone, a catalog zone MUST have a syntactically correct SOA record and at least one NS records at its apex.

 The SOA record's SERIAL, REFRESH, RETRY and EXPIRE fields [@!RFC1035] are used during zone transfer.
 A catalog zone's SOA SERIAL field MUST increase when an